 How can a Miami personal injury attorney help you?

 If you or a loved one suffered a concussion or any other traumatic brain injury work with highly trained physicians and lawyers.
-At the Law Offices of Prosper Shaked, we understand the devastating and long-term effects of concussions and other traumatic brain injuries.
+At Prosper Shaked Accident Injury Attorneys PA, we understand the devastating and long-term effects of concussions and other traumatic brain injuries.
 We also know how to maximize your compensation while making sure that you get the best care available.
-Call today for a free and confidential consultation with Miami personal injury attorney Prosper Shaked at (305) 690-0244.
+Call today for a free and confidential consultation with personal injury attorney Prosper Shaked at (305) 694-2676.
 We can also be reached through our live chat option or by filling out the form to your right.